 - Residential Care Apartment Complexes (RCACs)

-- RCACs may be certified or registered.
-Certified RCACs may accept tenants that receive public funding while registered RCACs serve private pay only tenants.
+RCACs may be certified or registered.
+Certified RCACs may accept residents that receive public funding.
+Registered RCACs only serve private pay residents.

-Dates at the top of each profile indicate the time period for which survey activities are identified.
-Survey information related to dates outside this time period may be obtained by contacting the appropriate DQA Regional Office for the county in which the facility is located.
+Dates at the top of each profile give the time period for survey activity.
+For surveys outside this time period, contact the DQA regional office for the county where the facility is located.

-Profile information is available only for facilities that are currently licensed (open facility).
-Licenses for assisted living facilities are not transferable.
-Therefore, records for facilities that experience a change of ownership are closed and then opened under the new owner/licensee.
+Profiles are available only for currently licensed, open facilities.
+Licenses for assisted living facilities aren’t transferable.
+That means records for facilities that change ownership are closed.
+A new record opens under the new owner or licensee.

-- Information on closed facilities may be obtained by contacting the appropriate regional office for the county in which the facility is located.
+To get information on a closed facility, contact the DQA regional office for the county where the facility is located.

-The assisted living facility profile is designed to provide an overview of the results of inspections completed by DQA.
+The assisted living facility profile provides an overview of results from the DQA inspection.

-In light of this, the profile is a "snapshot" of the facility not the complete picture.
-Inspection information measures whether the facility meets the minimum standard for a particular set of requirements at the time of that inspection.
+The profile simply offers a snapshot in time.
+It measures whether the facility met the minimum standard for a particular set of requirements at the time of that inspection.

-When comparing one facility’s profile results to another, the consumer should compare facilities that provide services to the same client group(s) and that are similar in size.
+When comparing one facility’s profile results to another, compare similar facilities.
+That would include places that are similar in size and provide services to the same client group(s).

-In addition to reviewing the assisted living facility profiles, we encourage people to visit facilities in person and talk with providers.
-The Assisted Living Facility Checklist, P-60579 (PDF) may also be helpful to you.
+In addition to reviewing the assisted living facility profiles, you should visit facilities in person.
+Talk with the providers.
+Choosing an Assisted Living Facility, P-60579 includes a checklist you may find helpful.

-The following is a glossary of terms for the facility profile.
+To help you understand terms used in facility profiles, we offer this glossary.
 Terms are divided into four categories to match the order they appear on the profile.